María Patiño

+After starting out on regional radio, she started her TV career on Antena 3 before swapping to Telecinco once Antena 3 started to move away from gossip programming.
+Once she moved to Telecinco's successful talk shows El programa de Ana Rosa and Sálvame, she became a regular face on the network until her departure in 2023.
+After the success of its replacement, Ni que fuéramos... on Ten, she then hosted La familia de la tele on TVE in 2025.
+After its cancellation, she returned to Ten with No somos nadie.

 Biography

 Childhood and beginnings

 The daughter of Antonio Patiño Gacio (1946–2017) and Paz Castro Fustes (1947–2014), María Patiño has two younger siblings, Antonio and Carlos.
 She was raised in Seville with her parents and siblings, although the family continues to be linked to her native Galicia.
 Her father, a reserve lieutenant colonel, was vice president of Lar Gallego de Sevilla and the deputy director of the institution's choir.

 With a degree in Journalism from the private school CEADE, she started her career at the Seville branch of the news agency Europa Press.
 Later, she would work at Canal Sur Radio, Giralda Television, and the official agency of Diez Minutos in Andalusia.

 Antena 3

-Patiño's first contacts with television, a medium through which she has reached a certain popularity in Spain, began on the Canal Sur program Ven con nosotros (2001), which was followed by the Antena 3 magazine Sabor a verano (2002), presented by Inés Ballester.
+Patiño's first steps into the TV industry began on the Canal Sur program Ven con nosotros (2001), which was followed by the Antena 3 magazine show Sabor a verano (2002), presented by Inés Ballester.